yoroshikun/flutter_genshin_lyre_player/README.md

 ### Contributing

 This project was hastily written with flutter and dart, if you want to contribute your knowledge please do so!
 I am still very new to OOP and flutter and would love feedback and contributions from the community.

+Translations is also something I am looking for, if you know other languages and would like to translate the project please reach out!

 #### Development setup